Answers to frequently asked questions around furlough leave

 Where a company is in administration, the administrator can access the Coronavirus Job Retention Scheme.

-More information is available on the government website and further details of the extended flexible scheme are expected.
-The situation is evolving rapidly and future regulations and guidance should be checked frequently.
+More information is available on the government website.
+The situation is evolving rapidly and any future regulations and guidance should be checked frequently.

 The government did not anticipate much public sector use of the scheme because many public sector employees are continuing to work throughout the coronavirus outbreak.